 (ii) Amend subsection (c) to delete the text and insert "(c) maintain knowledge of recent revisions and awareness of published interpretations of ASME A17.1, ASME A17.3 and ASME A18.1, as well as the applicable requirements in building, fire, electrical and accessibility codes, as adopted by the commission.".

-(iii) Amend subsection (d) to delete the text after "ethics" and insert "laws of the State of Indiana, as applicable.".
+(iii) Amend subsection (d) to delete the text after "ethics" “established by the” and insert "laws of the State of Indiana, as applicable.".

 (iv) Amend subsection (e) to insert after "QEI-1", "as adopted by the commission.".